Mykola-CI/pedigreat/README.md

 The content of this site was built as a result of on-line study of:
 * business models in pet-sitting and pet-boarding sector
 * on-line resources of existing businesses
+* on-line resources for CSS tools and tutorials

-Inspiration for content, design and layouts was taken mostly from the following web-resources:
+Inspiration for business content, design and layouts was taken mostly from the following web-resources:
 * [Paula's Pet-Sitting](https://paulaspetsitting.com)
 * [Animal Shelter](https://iuliiakonovalova.github.io/animal_shelter)
 * [Capterra UK](https://www.capterra.co.uk)